-Consider the Aesthetics of Your Current Hardwood Floors
+Consider the Aesthetics of Your Current Flooring

 - Species – The oak that is prevalent in American homes pales in comparison to designer applications of Brazilian Tigerwood and cork.